-Just because workers are remote doesn’t mean communication has to be difficult.
+Just because workers are remote doesn’t mean corporate communications have to be difficult.

-Effective corporate communications are especially challenging as remote work becomes the norm in a post-COVID-19 world.
+Effective corporate communications are especially challenging as the number of remote workers grows in a post-COVID-19 world.

 The key to productive corporate communications, though, is understanding the challenges and taking steps to combat them.
 Here’s how to do just that.